Agus Suhendra

-Agus Suhendra (born August 17, 1988) is an Indonesian professional footballer who plays as a full-back.
+Agus Suhendra (born August 17, 1988) is an Indonesian professional footballer who plays as a full-back for Liga 2 club Persiraja Banda Aceh.

 Club career

 Persal

 He started his career in 2008 at a semi-professional club, Persal, to compete mainly in the third tier league in Indonesia.
 He spent playing there until 2013.

 Persiraja

 In 2014, he was scouted during an unofficial match by Persiraja and got an offer to join the club.
 However, he spent the first year mostly for their reserve team.
 In 2015, Indonesia competition was suspended.
 He broke into main squad when Persiraja competed in 2016 ISC B. He continued to become an integral part of Persiraja team for the following Liga 2 season 2017 and also in 2018.
 In 2019, he even helped Persiraja to secure a promotion to Liga 1.
 Persiraja extended his contract in 2020 to join the team competing in 2020 Liga 1.
 On February 29, 2020, he played his first Liga 1 game as a starting line-up when Persiraja played their first league game in 2020 season against Bhayangkara.